-- All absences, whether excused or unexcused, must be considered, with consideration given to special circumstances as defined by Louisiana Law. - For a student transferring into IDEA after school begins, including a migrant student, only those absences after enrollment will be considered. - In reaching consensus about a student's absences, the committee will attempt to ensure that its decision is in the best interest of the student. - The committee will consider whether the absences were for reasons over which the student or parent could exercise control. - The committee will consider the acceptability and authenticity of documentation expressing reasons for the student's absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student, parent or other representative will be given an opportunity to present any information to the committee about the absences and to discuss ways to earn or regain credit.
+- All absences, whether excused or unexcused, must be considered, with consideration given to - special circumstances as defined by Louisiana Law. - For a student transferring into IDEA after school begins, including a migrant student, only those absences after enrollment will be considered. - In reaching consensus about a student's absences, the committee will attempt to ensure that its decision is in the best interest of the student. - The committee will consider whether the absences were for reasons over which the student or legal guardian could exercise control. - The committee will consider the acceptability and authenticity of documentation expressing reasons for the student's absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student, legal guardian or other representative will be given an opportunity to present any information to the committee about the absences and to discuss ways to earn or regain credit.

 If credit is lost because of excessive absences, the attendance committee will decide how the student may regain credit or earn a final grade.
-If the committee determines there are no extenuating circumstances and that credit or a final grade may not be earned, the student or parent may appeal the committee's decision to the IDEA Public Schools Louisiana Board of Directors by filing a written request with the Executive Director.
-The appeal notice must be delivered to the Executive Director within 30 days following the last day of instruction in the semester for which credit was denied.
-The appeal will then be placed on the agenda of the next regularly scheduled Board meeting.
-The Superintendent or designee shall inform the student or parent of the date, time, and place of the meeting.
+If the committee determines there are no extenuating circumstances and that credit or a final grade may not be earned, the student or legal guardian may appeal the committee's decision to the IDEA Public Schools Louisiana Board of Directors by filing a written request with the Executive Director.
+The appeal notice must be postmarked to following address within 30 days following the last day of instruction in the semester for which credit was denied: